agsb/millifort-ARM/docs/Notes.md

     Never mess with two underscore variables;

     Not using smudge,
-          colon saves "here" into "once" and
+          colon saves "here" into "head" and
-          semis loads "lastest" from "once";
+          semis loads "lastest" from "head";

 # For stacks